How do I make it in the tabletop games industry?

 Why aren't you active on Board Game Geek?

 It just goes back to the casual nature of my games.
 Board Game Geek is the definitive place on the internet for the most hardcore gamers... games that are on the simple side don't tend to do well there.
 It's just not the right audience.
+If you want to post about my stuff there or anywhere else, I'm totally ok with that.

 How does a "Drinking RPG" work?